 "How controversial is it to visit Ha Long Bay?
 I've heard that the area is being compromised environmentally."

 "I visited Ha Long Bay in June 2011.
 I felt that its environment was heavily compromised.
 The place is overrun by tours with very little concern for waste, and conservation.
-However, part of my visit included Nam Cat island and rock-climbing with a company who are conscious of these issues and when we went to Moody Beach for the climb, we spent a while picking up rubbish left by the local fishermen and chatting about the issues.
+However, part of my visit included Nam Cat island, and rock-climbing with a company who are conscious of these issues.
+When we went to Moody Beach for the climb, we spent a while picking up rubbish left by the local fishermen and chatting about the issues.
 But there are people and companies around who care to preserve Ha Long Bay's beauty, so you just have to find them.
 Nam Cat was also much cleaner with a helluva lot less tourists, and just as beautiful."

 And Travelbuggy chipped in:

 "It's a beautiful place!
 360 views of huge amazing lime stone cliffs!
 It's truly a gorgeous place but I imagine the tourism is not helping preserve this heritage.
 We witnessed so many workers throwing garbage off our boat into the water.
-Sad but true this was couple years ago now so I can imagine the struggle to keep up on it and keep it a world heritage place..... :( I'd still love to wake up there lol."
+Sad but true this was couple years ago now so I can imagine the struggle to keep up on it and keep it a world heritage place...
+I'd still love to wake up there."

-You‘ve decided to give it a go, or at least get there before it's totally compromised, so like Brain Thacker on Travellr you want to know of a reliable cruise, worried by news reports of boats sinking.
+So, you've decided to give it a go, or at least get there before it's totally compromised, and like Brain Thacker you want to find a reliable cruise, as you're worried by news reports of boats sinking.

-And finally a logistics question.
-Ha Long Bay is about 150 kms from Hanoi and the guesthouses there will provide, or recommend, a reliable mini-bus service to get you there.
-But what about coming from south Vietnam?
+In terms of logistics, Halong Bay is about 150 kms from Hanoi, and the guesthouses there will provide or recommend a reliable mini-bus service to get you there.
+But what about those coming from south Vietnam?

 "How do you get to Ha Long Bay from Ho Chi Minh?"
-Asked DirekJet via Ask a Nomad iPad app
+Asked DirekJet.

-KLDavis is all about the destination, and if you have limited time, why not.
+KLDavis is all about the destination, and so if you've got limited time, take a flight.

-But local, Nguyen Van on Travellr was all for taking the slow road.
+But this local, Nguyen Van, was all for taking the slow road.

-"It depends what feeling you would like to enjoin.
-You can travel by train to see Vietnamese life, or chat with people when joining tourist bus, or be fastest with plane.
-You can book tour or rent private car.
+"It depends what feeling you would like to enjoy.
+You can travel by train to see Vietnamese life, or chat with people when joining tourist bus, or get there fast on the plane.
+You can book a tour or rent private car.
 Good luck!"